Skip to content

 • Nil is the most important type to track.
 Most WoW addon bugs at runtime are nil errors.
 The narrowing system is deliberately thorough because catching nil bugs at edit time is the single highest-value thing a language server can do.

 • WoW patterns deserve first-class support.
-Mixins and templates, class factories, addon namespaces, metatable OOP, flavor guards — these aren't edge cases, they're how addons are built.
+Mixins and templates, class factories, addon namespaces, metatable OOP, XML frame definitions, flavor guards — these aren't edge cases, they're how addons are built.
 The LS should understand them without workarounds.

 • Diagnostics should be actionable.
 Every warning should either point to a real bug or a real improvement.
 Noisy diagnostics get disabled.
 That's why several checks are off by default and the severity system is fully configurable.